iboard/altex/altex_iboard_cc/priv/posts/2022/01-02-Welcome22.md

 Don't expect any continuous thread or topic.
 Mostly I'll post here because I have to test some new feature -- not because I've something to say.

-Nevertheless, you may find some useful hints, code fragments, and the one or other "wise advise."
+Nevertheless, you may find some useful hints, code fragments, and the one or the other “wise advise.”

 Have fun browsing altex.iboard.cc!